josephhany/-Distributed-Benchmarking/README.md

 rate(process_cpu_seconds_total[30s]) * 100
 ```

+# Run Benchmarks

+After running the benchmark successfully, you will get a file ++++ that has the data in this format: +++.

+Copy this data and paste it in the Data variable in this Notebook: [link](https://colab.research.google.com/drive/1aWk-P3iDjdeKQMTO-IGzFMakZB9o75a2?usp=sharing)

 # Previous Benchmarking Data on Jülich

 In order to access previous benchmarks results that we have run on Jülich, you have to have prometheus already installed and replace 'data/' directory in prometheus installation directory with the data directory found in this [link](https://drive.google.com/drive/folders/1NcQWjTXtePesSGvc4elSM0Me5kb4lK6n?usp=sharing).